theodorahaimoff/HSLU_HS25_DSPRO1/README.md

   ollama serve
   ollama pull llama3:8b
   ```
-- After editing any notebooks, generate new Python scripts:
+- After editing any of the notebooks, generate new Python scripts:
   ```bash
   jupyter nbconvert --to script notebooks/*.ipynb --output-dir=src
   ```
+  Make sure the exported scripts have a _ in front of their name (in Python scripts shouldn't begin with a number so to avoid any issues, rename the scripts from "1_data.." to "_1_data.." etc.)